Stress, anxiety and depression support

 It's easy to feel overwhelmed by all that life throws our way, and stress, anxiety and depression are commonplace.
-Life can feel difficult when we struggle with our mental health but there are many positive things you can try, to improve your mental and emotional well-being, and reflexology is just one of them.
+Life can feel difficult when we struggle with our mental health but there are many positive things that can help, and reflexology is just one of them.

-A reflexology treatment enables you to hit the pause button and get some much needed headspace away from life’s demands.
-A reflexology session can help clear your busy mind, quieten negative thoughts and refresh you when you feel out of kilter.
-Many of my clients say that following their treatments they have an improved sense of well-being, feel more positive and are less anxious.
+Reflexology enables you to hit the pause button and get some much needed headspace away from life’s demands.
+A treatment can help clear your busy mind, quieten negative thoughts and refresh you when you feel out of kilter.
+Many of my clients say that following their treatments they have an improved sense of wellbeing, feel more positive and are less anxious.

-I have a background in stress management and mental well-being, and I'm trained in Mindful Reflexology.
-Along with working specific reflex points, in my treatments I can incorporate breathing techniques and mindfulness exercises, and give you some simple tips/exercises to take away and work on.
-Most importantly, I adapt each treatment to meet your own specific needs and circumstances, and provide you with a safe, impartial space to just 'be'.
+I have a background in stress management and wellness, and I'm trained in Mindful Reflexology.
+Along with working specific reflex points, in my treatments I can incorporate breathing techniques and mindfulness exercises, and give you some simple tips/exercises to take away.
+Most importantly, I adapt each treatment to meet your unique needs and circumstances, and provide you with a safe, impartial space to just 'be'.
 Learning how to relax enables us all to cope much better with life’s everyday challenges, providing us with the opportunity to take a step back, gain some perspective and take really good care of ourselves.

 *Please note that reflexology does not replace any advice provided by your GP or other medical professional.
 If you are worried about your mental wellbeing and need immediate support Mind have some excellent resources and The Samaritans are available 24/7.